 - Some offices have tried to waive the co-pay or deductible payments for those with financial problems but as more and more patients fall under the HDHP umbrella, this is no longer a viable financial option for most practices.

-Working with an established medical practice services company such as M-Scribe can help practices determine what services are covered with no applicable deductible, and under which circumstances the patient may need to have payment arrangements made either in advance or after the insurer’s explanation of benefits is sent.
+Working with an established medical billing service company such as M-Scribe can help practices determine what services are covered with no applicable deductible, and under which circumstances the patient may need to have payment arrangements made either in advance or after the insurer’s explanation of benefits is sent.
 M-Scribe stays current on the latest changes in federal, state and insurance industry reimbursement regulations.